Do you know what the current hottest trend in the home baking world is?

 Follow the Right Oven Temperatures

 One of the best things about baking with silicone pans is that they take high temperatures quite well.
-This means that you are free to use yours in the oven as well as in the microwave.

 You will know the ideal baking time and temperatures to work with.